alex-myznikov/ads/README.md

 # Algorithms

-Realizations of various algorithms and data structures on Node.js.
-For training purposes mainly.
+Realizations of various algorithms and data structures on TypeScript.